bibcure/bibcure/README.md

 ## Install

 ```
-$ pip install bibcure
+$ sudo pip install bibcure
 ```
 ## Features and how to use

-### Implemented

 ```
 $ bibcure -i input.bib -o output.bib
 ```
 Given a bib file...
-* check if all arxivs items are published and automatic update bib(requires internet connection)
+* check sure the Arxiv items have been published, then update them(requires internet connection)

-* check if all arxivs items are published and automatic update bib
-* abbreviate all jorunals names in the gived bibtex file
+* complete all fields(url, journal, etc) of all bib items using DOI number(requires internet connection)
-* find and create DOI number associated with each bib item which has not DOI field
+* find and create DOI number associated with each bib item which has not DOI field(requires internet connection)
-* complete all fields(url, journal, etc) of all bib items using DOI number
 * abbreviate jorunals names
 ```
 $ doitobib 10.1038/s41524-017-0032-0